audiojs/audio/README.md

 ### `audio.buffer`

-[AudioBuffer](https://github.com/audiojs/audio-buffer) with raw audio data.
+[AudioBufferList](https://github.com/audiojs/audio-buffer-list) with raw audio data.
 Can be modified directly.

 ### `audio.channels`

 Number of channels.
-Changing this property will up-mix or down-mix channels, see [channel interpretation](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API/Basic_concepts_behind_Web_Audio_API#Up-mixing_and_down-mixing) table.
+Changing this property will up-mix or down-mix channels, see interpretation table in [audio-buffer-remix](https://github.com/audiojs/audio-buffer-remix).

 ### `audio.sampleRate`

 Buffer sample rate.
 Changing this property will resample audio to target rate.
+(WIP)

 ### `audio.duration`

 Buffer duration.
 Changing this property may right-trim or right-pad the data.

-### `audio.range`

-Hearable range in decibels, defaults to `40`.

 ### `audio.length`